gcallah/BookReviews/salter.md

 1. Those who attempt social reform without understanding price theory are likely to make foolish mistakes that result in the opposite effect of what they wished to achieve.
-2. Those who rely only on price theory in devising, social policy, are likely to make in human mistakes that ignore all the things about people and their common life that cannot be captured in a supply-and-demand diagram.
+2. Those who rely only on price theory in devising social policy are likely to make anti-human mistakes that ignore all the things about people and their common life that cannot be captured in a supply-and-demand diagram.

-My minor quibbles aside, this is an excellent book, Which should serve as an important introduction to distributism for both economists and non-economists.
+My minor quibbles aside, this is an excellent book, which should serve as an important introduction to distributism for both economists and non-economists.